Relintai/pandemonium_engine_docs/tutorials/scripting/pausing_games.rst

 -------------

 Each node in Godot has a "Pause Mode" that defines when it processes.
-It can be found and changed under a node's :ref:`Node <class_Node>` properties in the inspector.
+It can be found and changed under a node's `Node <class_Node>` properties in the inspector.

 .. image:: img/pausemode.png